dunn/reading.js/readme.md

 The two primary components are the `reading.js` script and the `reading.css` stylesheet.
-When these two are included in a well-structured HTML file, they add a lot of cool functionality:
+When these two are included in a well-structured HTML file, they add some neat functionality:

 - **Keyboard shortcuts:** Navigate the document without using your mouse.